List of Sword Art Online characters: Vixur Ul Shasta

 Vixur Ul Shasta is the commander of the Order of the Dark Knights.
 Unlike the rest of the Dark Territory's leaders, Vixur wanted peace and was against the plans of Emperor Vector when he arrived.
 When Vixur attempted to attack Emperor Vecta, he was stabbed with a poisoned needle used by Fu Za.
 As he died, Vixur unleashed the recollection ability of his sword which created a tornado that ravaged the fluclights of anything it came in contact with.

 Lipia Zancale

 Lipia Zancale is an 11th-ranked dark knight in the Dark Territory and Vixur Ul Shasta's subordinate who she loved.
 As a supporter of his peace campaign, Lipia found Vixur threatened upon the arrival of Emperor Vector sometime after Administrator's death.
 In an attempt to assassinate him, Lipia was strangled to death by Emperor Vector.

 Fu Zha

 Fu Zha is the leader of the Assassin's Guild who became loyal to Emperor Vector.
-When Vixur Ul Shasta tried to attack Emperor Vecta, Fu Zha was the one who used a poisoned needle to kill him.
+When Vixur Ul Shasta tried to attack Emperor Vecta, Fu Zha was the one who used a poisoned needle to kill him, Fu Zha was killed by Vixur Ul Shasta's incarnate ability in attempt to assassinate Emperor Vecta.